 What will you eat and drink the day before the Marathon?

 Some of us just skip breakfast every day because we are busy or we just take a cup of coffee.
 But this time it’s important to consider this question.
 Maybe you have heard about one of the great traditions of marathon races, the dinner the day before the race.

 This “carbohydrate” dinner the evening before your race is a great place to socialize and meet your fellow competitors and marathon runners too.
 Aside from the dinner, the social aspects have been acclaimed as essential to fill up your energy depots.

 Several plates of pasta, bread and salad are a common sight on these occasions.
 However, maybe you do not really need all of that food.
 You do want to eat a high carbohydrate meal the evening before your race since it is important for maximizing the carbohydrate depots in your body and thereby the performance.

 But avoid overeating.
 However, all that food can also disrupt your sleeping pattern and even make you a bit sluggish on the race morning.
 So, enjoy your last dinner, but do not eat too much.

 What will you eat and drink in the morning before the Marathon?

 In the morning before you should not eat something else from what you have trained in eating.
 On race day you cannot do something different from what you are used to eating, since the time is too short in changing food and fluid habits – and I think on your stomach.

 Today, you can get gels and other energy products to keep your energy where it needs to be for a long time.
-That will keep your energy level high if you have practiced different food and fluid composition particular in the long runs.
+That will keep your energy level high if you have practiced different food and fluid composition, particularly in the long run.
 And that is a point here…

-You can Use a fluid belt if Necessary.
+You can use a fluid belt if Necessary.
 Maybe clean water works for you or maybe a 5-6 % Sugar solution in your bottles fits your needs.
-By Experimenting on the long runs, you will over time figure out:
+By Experimenting with the long runs, you will over time figure out:

 • What breakfast works for you and how it should be eaten before the run